ENaveen98/naveen-elango-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I completed my undergraduate studies from the Department of Mechanical Engineering at Indian Institute of Technology Madras.
-I am currently working as a Quantitative Researcher at Trexquant Investment LP in India.
+I completed my undergraduate studies from the Department of Mechanical Engineering at **Indian Institute of Technology Madras**.
+I am currently working as a **Product Manager** at Paytm (#1 Mobile Payments App in India) in India.

-My interests lie broadly in the area of Artificial Intelligence and High Performance Computing.
+My interests lie broadly in the area of **Artificial Intelligence** and **High Performance Computing**.
 I have worked on several projects involving a mix of concepts such as Deep Learning, Natural Language Processing and Computer Vision.
 You can find my projects in the sections below.

 I have completed several industrial internships during my undergraduate education of which a few are a Summer Internship at AB-InBev, the world's largest brewer, and as a Global Alpha Researcher at Trexquant.